eefae/sx_c2c_ddr/README.md

 ### Building and Packaging
-To build the Petalinux image, simple use
+To build the Petalinux image, simply use
 ```petalinux-build```

 Note that this process may be quite lengthy on a first time build, and may take up to an hour.